matmat/cinema-dts/README.md

 ### Film name
-If the name begins with `SETUP` the disc (reel?) will auto-play without time code
+If the name begins with `SETUP` the disc (reel?) will auto-play without time code.
+Some systems (e.g. XD10) Some systems (e.g. XD10) reads only the first 18 bytes, but there are longer strings in the wild, e.g. `SETUP - Pink Noise Center` (26 bytes including '\0') from the ES Test Disc.

 ### Fall-back format
 0x00 = Dolby A